 Overhead view of the black RPM sprint jump rope, showcasing the lightweight and minimalist design ideal for speed workouts.

-The cylindrical handles feature full-length, mild knurling to assist with grip.
-They’re just 5.5 inches in length and quite thin in diameter.
+The durable aluminum handles feature full-length, mild knurling to assist with grip and earn a 5 out of 5 rating.
+They’re just 5.75 inches in length and quite thin in diameter.
 Anthony mentioned they felt small in his hands, but the knurling made up for it.
 The handles are constructed of aluminum, so they’re lightweight.

 As for the whipping thing, that’s just a fact you must be willing to accept with any bare wire rope, and if you choose that route, be ready to explain your welts to non-CrossFitting friends.